 4. Do I need to calculate net carbs?

 Even if you don’t calculate macros, you should keep track of net carbs — the carbs your body actually uses for energy.
 Calculating net carbs can help you stay in ketosis and inform your food choices.
 Find out how to calculate net carbs on keto and how many net carbs vs. total carbs you need.

 5. Is the keto diet healthy?

 The ketogenic diet is healthy, effective and backed by science.
-When done properly, the keto diet has been shown to support weight loss, create more mitochondria in your brain, reduce inflammation and even combat metabolic syndrome diseases like diabetes.
+When done properly, the keto diet has been shown to support weight loss, create more mitochondria in your brain, and reduce inflammation.

 However, any diet can be good or bad for you, depending on what you put on your plate.
 If you stick to the Bulletproof Diet roadmap, you eliminate keto foods that make you feel weak and don’t belong in a healthy diet — like processed cheese and sugar-free sodas.

 6. What about “dirty keto?”